dmtkfs/client-document-portal-on-aws/README.md

 * **IAM Roles** – Defines permissions for staff, clients and administrators
 * **CloudWatch** – Monitors activities and generates anomaly alerts
 * **CloudTrail** – Records API calls for audit and compliance purposes
-* *(Optional)* Lambda, SNS, Cognito, CloudFront for added functionality such as automation, notifications, authentication and improved performance
+* *(Optional)* Lambda, SNS, Cognito, CloudFront for added functionality such as automation, notifications, authentication and improved performance<br><br>

 ## 4. AWS Components